-We want to support these schools to reach out into their local communities to involve families in the growing of food.
+We support these schools in reaching out into their local communities, involving families in the growing of food.
 There is evidence to suggest that if children experience the outdoors and get their hands in the soil, they will be happier, healthier individuals.

 The Business Plate

 We want to find ways to encourage and connect local businesses so that they can thrive and employ more local people, thus making Lambeth an even better place to live.

 What’s special about Lambeth?